 There are no Air Quality Monitoring Stations (AQMS) within 10km of the scheme extents.

-Due to the rural location of the works, baseline air quality is likely to be primarily influenced by traffic travelling along the A9; with secondary sources likely derived by the nearby land management activities and the nearby railway line.
+Due to the semi-rural location of the works, baseline air quality is likely to be primarily influenced by traffic travelling along the A85; with secondary sources likely derived by nearby land management activities.

 Cultural heritage